smrfeld/DynamicBoltzmann/README.md

 make
 make install
 ```
-Headers are installed in `/usr/local/include/dynamicboltz` and libraries in `/usr/local/lib`.
-To access the headers, make sure to `include "dynamicboltz/....hpp"`.
+Headers are by default installed in `/usr/local/include/dynamicboltz_bits` with a convenient header `/usr/local/include/dynamicboltz` and libraries in `/usr/local/lib`.
+To access the headers: `include <dynamicboltz>`.
 Link using:
 ```
 g++ -std=c++14 -O3 -ldynamicboltz myprogram.cpp -o myprogram.o
 ```